 - AEMO’s Electricity Statement of Opportunities (ESOO) assesses supply adequacy across the national electricity market over the next ten years, taking into account any significant developments, such as the closure of a large power station.

 - In the short and medium term, AEMO assesses supply adequacy through its Projected Assessments of System Adequacy (PASA) process.
 This involves collecting information and analysing if the electricity supply can meet the reliability standard in the short term (a one week outlook) and medium term (a two year outlook, however under our draft rule on improving transparency and extending duration of MT PASA, the period generation availability is published has been extended from two to three years.

 If the market response isn’t enough, AEMO can intervene by contracting for emergency reserves to be on standby using the RERT.
-AEMO can procure reserves up to nine months in advance of a forecast shortfall (the AEMC's draft rule on enhancements to the RERT proposes to change this to 12 months).
+AEMO can procure reserves up to twelve months in advance of a forecast shortfall, as set out in the AEMC's final rule on enhancements to the RERT.

 As forecasts are updated, AEMO may set up a panel of RERT providers in the medium term (between ten weeks’ and one week’s notice of a projected shortfall) and in the short term (between seven days’ and three hours’ notice of a projected shortfall).
 AEMO will seek additional reserves from these medium and short-notice RERT panels if the forecast gap in the medium or short term is more than it had contracted for through the long-notice RERT.